moscaverd/PoGoGram/README.md

 Then, in Telegram, just talk with your bot.
 You will need to set the commands in Telegram too.
 Just talk to BotFather.

-I know commands are hardcoded, and that's why we are in v0.0.1.
+I know commands are hardcoded, and that's why we are in alpha.
 Also, all texts are in portuguese if you're wondering what language is that. :-)

 # Disclaimer
 The app uses an unofficial Pokémon Go API.
 The account used might be blocked.
 Do not use you personal account!